 What I found interesting is that the American Beautyberry has been used by farmers successfully since at least the early 20th century to repel biting bugs from mules and horses by rubbing it on their coats and under harnesses.
 Why did I found this information so fascinating?
 The location of this particular American Beautyberry shrub is located near the horse stables at Anne Springs Close Greenway.

-Location: Greenway Horse Stables; Greenway Stables and Farm Entrance; Anne Springs Close Greenway; Fort Mill, South Carolina, USA
+Location: Greenway Stables Entrance; Anne Springs Close Greenway; Fort Mill, South Carolina, USA

 God Bless.
-Have a fantastic week.
+Enjoy the rest of your week and have a marvelous weekend.
+Take time to admire the flowers wherever you may wander.
 Thank you for visiting and sharing your time and thoughts with us.
 I appreciate y’all very much.